beaver71/jms-test/README.md

 ## Introduction
 This repo provides:

-- Java clients, both Receiver and Sender, used to test JMS filtering and JMS topic features with different AMQP 1.0 brokers
+- Java clients, both Receiver and Sender, used to test **JMS filtering** and **JMS topic** features with different AMQP 1.0 brokers
-- Docker multicontainer environment to expose ActiveMQ, Qpid cpp broker, Qpid java broker and ActiveMQ Artemis services
+- Docker multicontainer environment to expose AMQP broker services on different ports

 ## Instructions